 Trying to see beyond what we can perceive with our eyes, going beyond the vision of the world as we use to know, the artist researches the innumerable similarities between the infinitely big and the infinitely small within matter.
 The more we know matter and understand its complexity which escapes us at a simple glance, the more the infinitely small leads us to the universe.

 Irina Gabiani works with drawing, painting, installation, video and performance.

 The works of Irina Gabiani have been exhibited in the following Countries:

-USA, France, United Kingdom, Italy, Germany, Luxembourg, Spain, Portugal, The Netherlands, Greece, Georgia, Israel, Cyprus, Poland, Sweden, Iceland, Finland, Estonia, Latvia, Lithuania, Slovenia, Hungary, Romania, Ukraine, Australia, Canada, Japan, South Korea, India, Macao, China, Armenia, Lebanon, Syria, Morocco, South Africa, Cuba, Argentina, Nepal.
+USA, France, United Kingdom, Canada, Italy, Germany, Luxembourg, Spain, Portugal, The Netherlands, Georgia, Israel, Poland, Sweden, Iceland, Finland, Estonia, Latvia, Lithuania, Slovenia, Hungary, Romania, Ukraine, Greece, Cyprus, Australia, Brazil, Japan, South Korea, India, Macao, China, Armenia, Lebanon, Syria, Morocco, South Africa, Cuba, Ethiopia, Argentina, Nepal.